 Asphalt Shingle Weight and Tonnage Planning

 The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400.
-A 25-square tear-off lands between three and five tons before underlayment is added.
-How does that translate to a 10-yard?
-The hooklift truck routes smaller roll-offs to cap the weight limit on a single pickup, keeping the haul safe and legal.
+A 25-square tear-off lands between three and five tons before underlayment, so how does that route onto a single hooklift truck?
+A 10-Yard dumpster caps the weight limit for half-square jobs, while the roofing can’s low walls keep the load from spilling on the haul back to the landfill.

-When you mix shingle debris with framing or sheathing offcuts, we route that container to our general construction service.
-This ensures your C&D debris is handled correctly—separate from our standard roofing loads—to keep your project moving efficiently.
+When you mix shingle debris with framing or sheathing offcuts, we route that container to our general c&d debris service—not the standard roofing line.
+This ensures every load is processed correctly at the local facility, keeping your site compliant.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition